2025 Guide to Christmas at Hersheypark

 Always check the website for times and to confirm but this “preview night” is typical.

-Saturday night we watched Noel and visited Santa and his reindeer.
+Saturday night we watched Noel Light Show and visited Santa Clause and his reindeer.
 We also went on a few rides.

-Not all Hersheypark attractions are open.
-Please check the website.
-A lot are open and we were not lacking for things to do.
+A lot of the attractions are open and we were not lacking for things to do.
 Our favorites were:

 We stayed until 10:00pm close at the park.
 It was so beautiful walking around and seeing the lights all over the park.